 HOMES THROUGH HISTORY EPISODE 4: MEET THE PORTER AT ST MAWES CASTLE

 Discover what life was like for a Porter at St Mawes Castle in Cornwall during the reign of Queen Elizabeth I. Find out why the castle was an important part of England’s defences and how it was protected.

 Learn to draw Henry VIII

 Learn to draw Henry VIII with Kids Rule! magazine illustrator Wesley Robins!
 Have a piece of paper and a pen or pencil ready, and draw along, as he shows you step-by-step how to portray this famous Tudor king.

 A Day in the Life Episode 7: Tudors

-Watch this video to discover what life was like for a Tudor earl's daughter.
-Join Frances Anne for a day in her life at Ashby de la Zouch Castle in Leicestershire in 1544.
+What was life like in Tudor England?
+Watch this video to discover a day in the life of Frances Anne, daughter of a Tudor earl, who was living at Ashby de la Zouch Castle in Leicestershire in 1544.

 Meet a Tudor Cook

 Meet Tudor cook Thomas Griffin and find out how to prepare a feast fit for the lord of the manor.
 Discover what working in the kitchen is like, how to make delicious Tudor biscuits, and what marchpane is!

 The Kids Rule!
 Guide to Tudor England (Issue 19)